Using Newbold Targets is simple, and with a little timber you can make some easy to use stands to attach the targets to.

 Using Alpha Brackets.

 The Alpha Brackets use what they call 2 by 4s in America.
 But they’re not quite 2” by 4” in the old measurements.
 My local hardware store sells 9cm by 3.5cm pine, its cheap, about $5.50 for a 2.4m length, shave the 9cm down to 8.5cm on the ends and they fit perfectly into the Alpha Brackets, which are actually 8.5cm by 3.5cm inside measurement.
-For the legs, I used 1.5m lengths, which raised the targets up almost to eye level.
+For the legs, I used 1.5m lengths, which raised the targets up almost to my eye level.
 Just make sure that your rounds will go into what-ever back-stop you are using, and not over it or into the ground.

 and you’re set to go.